 With both ISAs and general investing, you can choose between an original or ethical theme of investing.
 Ethical investing aims to avoid harmful activities (e.g. tobacco, gambling, weapons and adult entertainment) and opts for companies who take their environmental and social responsibilities seriously.

-Wealthify are authorised and regulated by the Financial Conduct Authority (FCA), which means you could be entitled to compensation if they are found to be acting improperly.
+Wealthify is authorised and regulated by the Financial Conduct Authority (FCA), which means you could be entitled to compensation if it is found to be acting improperly.